 Time management is not something that comes easily to me, though as time goes by it gets a little better.
-I’ve created more than a few systems and schedules to help me on my journey (many of the printables I’ve shared are a resulted of new ideas tried as old ones no longer work) and I’m dedicating the ENTIRE month of October to sharing my story and the tips and tools that have worked well for me.
+I’ve created more than a few systems and schedules to help me on my journey (many of the printables I’ve shared are a result of new ideas tried as old ones no longer work) and I’m dedicating the series to sharing my story and the tips and tools that have worked well for me.

 Today is only the beginning and I wanted to give you a little glimpse at what to expect.

 A 31 Day Journey to Reclaim Your Life and Take Back Your Time